Caring for and cleaning your solid gold earrings

 It's normal for our solid gold huggies to become slightly loose over time.
 The good news is they can easily be re-aligned by following the tips below.

-Earrings that have been bent out of shape are not covered under our one year warranty.
+Earrings that have been bent out of shape are not covered under our six month warranty.